ccallahan/speedcheck/README.md

 Pretty much a project born of neccessity.
 I have a cable tech from Spectrum coming in two hours and I want to have data to prove to them that their network is broken.
 I doubt it will do much, but I wanted to learn SQA anyways.

+Update: The cable tech from Spectrum is going to be at least an hour behind.
+Yay.

 ### Requirements
 * PostgreSQL (Server and Client Libraries)
 * Python 3.x (writen on a Python 3.9 install)